US-China trade war, Iran to overshadow G20 talks | DW | 28.06.2019

 World leaders are gathering in Japan for what is expected to be a highly divisive G20 summit.
 Tensions over Iran and the long-running trade war between China and the US loom large over this year's meeting.

-The G20 summit opens Friday in the western Japanese city of Osaka, with geopolitical tensions and trade set to dominate talks.
+The G20 summit opened Friday in the western Japanese city of Osaka, with geopolitical tensions and trade set to dominate talks.

-The high-stakes meeting of the world's largest economies runs for two days.
+The high-stakes meeting of leaders of the world's largest economies runs for two days.

+US President Donald Trump met with the host, Japanese Prime Minister Shinzo Abe, before holding bilateral talks with German Chancellor Angela Merkel.
+Speaking to reporters, he praised trade ties between the two countries and described Merkel as "a great friend of mine."

 Read more: G20: What is it and how does it work?